 }

-Configuring map
+Configuring time series map

 As the next step, I created a simple webpage with Mapbox GL data visualization library, "dark" basemap and two layers - "case-circles" and "case-labels".
 Both layers configured to use the GeoJSON data source and dynamically take the number of confirmed cases from each GeoJSON Feature "properties.Confirmed" field.